-Groups to add to the system can be specified under the groups key as a string of comma-separated groups to create, or a list.
-Each item in the list should either contain a string of a single group to create, or a dictionary with the group name as the key and string of a single user as a member of that group or a list of users who should be members of the group.
+Groups to add to the system can be specified as a list under the groups key.
+Each entry in the list should either contain a the group name as a string, or a dictionary with the group name as the key and a list of users who should be members of the group as the value.
 Note: Groups are added before users, so any users in a group list must already exist on the system.